WikiLeaks exposing the truth

 A young man (a boy) with a Conscience.

-Julian Assange provided a very important link for the COT cases, but we did not know this during our arbitrations.
+Julian Assange provided a vital link for the COT cases, but we did not know this during our arbitrations.

 “After I signed the arbitration agreement on 21st April 1994 I received a phone call after business hours when I was working back late in the office.
 This call was to my unpublished direct number.